AnatolyZZZ/multi-step-form/README.md

     }
 }
 ```
 And also I worked hard to make whole thing not hardcoded.
-So if I whant yo make another form I could build it from current components relatively quickly
+So if I whant to make another form I could build it from current components relatively quickly